fleetdm/fleet/handbook/customer-success/README.md

 ### Assign a customer codename
 Occasionally, we will need to track public issues for customers and prospects who wish to remain anonymous on our public issue tracker.
 To do this:

-1. The team member creating the issue will choose an appropriate minor planet name from this [Minor planets page](https://minorplanetcenter.net//iau/lists/MPNames.html) (alphabetical) and
+1. The team member creating the issue will choose an appropriate minor planet name from this [Minor planets page](https://minorplanetcenter.net//iau/lists/MPNames.html) (alphabetical).
 2. Create a label in the fleetdm/fleet and fleetdm/confidential repos which can be attached to current and future issues for the customer or prospect.
 As part of the label description in the fleetdm/confidential repo, add the customer or prospect name.
 This way, we maintain a confidential mapping of codename to customer or prospect.